smartcommunitylab/dslab.playandgo.test/README.md

 <a id="here-api-reference"></a>
 ### Here API Reference:
+> [!NOTE]
-The API references below are provided just to have a better understanding of how HERE API works.<br>
+>The API references below are provided just to have a better understanding of how HERE API works.<br>
-You will not need to know it perfectly to use this application since the test will automatically change the APIs parameters based on the initial request.
+>You will not need to know it perfectly to use this application since the test will automatically change the APIs parameters based on the initial request.

 - [Routing API Documentation](https://www.here.com/docs/bundle/routing-api-v8-api-reference/page/index.html)
 - [Public Transit API Documentation](https://www.here.com/docs/bundle/public-transit-api-developer-guide/page/routing/README.html)